vasilisa-iatckova/version_control_assignment/assignment.md

     # list the new list of remotes here
     ```

  3. Save your modifications to this file so far and create a commit indicating you've answered the first 2 questions.
 Then try pushing the changes to the `upstream` destination on GitHub.
 What happens?
 Explain in your own words why does this happen?
-What are the benefits of having this `upstream` remote added when working collaboratively?
+What are the benefits of having this `upstream` remote added when working collaboratively (Hint: read git command outputs!)?

     > Your answer here

  4. Now clone the repository for the [class website](https://github.com/WCM-datascibasics/wcm-datascibasics.github.io), and in the class website repository:
     - a.
-Explore the version history by visualizing it as a graph.
+Explore the version history by visualizing it as a graph (remember the dog meme?).
         ```bash
         # git command and output here
         ```